Microsoft Fabric Administration & Governance

 Managing Apache Spark in Microsoft Fabric

 Apache Spark is a key compute engine in Microsoft Fabric.
-This module shows administrators how to standardize and govern Spark compute so teams can work efficiently while the platform remains controlled and predictable.
+This module shows you how to standardize and govern Spark compute so teams can work efficiently while the platform remains controlled and predictable.

 • Introduction to Starter Pools